John Ostrom

-John Harold Ostrom (February 18, 1928 – July 16, 2005) was an American paleontologist who revolutionized modern understanding of dinosaurs during the 1960s, inspiring a "dinosaur renaissance" alongside his pupil Robert T. Bakker.
+John Harold Ostrom (February 18, 1928 – July 16, 2005) was an American paleontologist who revolutionized the modern understanding of dinosaurs.
+Ostrom's work inspired what his pupil Robert T. Bakker has termed a "dinosaur renaissance".

+Beginning with the discovery of Deinonychus in 1964, Ostrom challenged the widespread belief that dinosaurs were slow-moving lizards (or "saurians").
+He argued that Deinonychus, a small two-legged carnivore, would have been fast-moving and warm-blooded.

-As first proposed by Thomas Henry Huxley in the 1860s, Ostrom showed that dinosaurs were more like big non-flying birds than they were like lizards (or "saurians"), and even proved that birds themselves are a type of theropod saurischian dinosaur.
-Since dinosaurs themselves are considered reptiles, Ostrom's work made zoologists question whether birds should be considered an order of Reptilia instead of their own class, Aves.
+Further, Ostrom's work made zoologists question whether birds should be considered an order of Reptilia instead of their own class, Aves.

+The idea that dinosaurs were similar to birds was first proposed by Thomas Henry Huxley in the 1860s, but was dismissed by Gerhard Heilmann in his influential book The Origin of Birds (1926).
+Prior to Ostrom's work, the development of birds was generally believed to have split off early on from that of dinosaurs.

+Ostrom showed more bird-like traits common in dinosaurs and proved that birds themselves are coelurosaurian theropod dinosaurs.

 The first of Ostrom's broad-based reviews of the osteology and phylogeny of the primitive bird Archaeopteryx appeared in 1976.
-His reaction to the eventual discovery of feathered dinosaurs in China, after years of acrimonious debate, was bittersweet.
+Ostrom lived to see the eventual discovery of feathered dinosaurs in northeastern China, confirming his theories about dinosaurs being progenitors of birds, and the existence of dinosaurs with feathered plumage.

-Early life and career
+Early life and education

-Ostrom was born in New York in 1928 and grew up in Schenectady.
+Ostrom was born in New York on February 18, 1928 and grew up in Schenectady.
 As a pre-medical undergraduate student at Union College, he originally aimed to prepare for medical school in order to become a physician like his father.
-However, an elective course in geology and George Gaylord Simpson's book The Meaning of Evolution inspired him to change his career plans, and he earned his bachelor's degree in geology in 1951.
-As an undergraduate and then as a research assistant during the 1950s, he learned about vertebrate paleontology from Simpson and Edwin H. Colbert at the American Museum of Natural History.
+However, an elective course in geology and George Gaylord Simpson's book The Meaning of Evolution inspired him to change his career plans.
+He earned his bachelor's degree in biology and geology from Union College in 1951.